Australian Institute of Health and Welfare (2022) People with disability in Australia, AIHW, Australian Government, accessed 04 December 2022.

 Leave without pay

-(b) At least 1 day per week because of their disability.
+(b) At least one day a week because of their disability.

 (c) Includes recreation/annual leave, WorkCover/worker's compensation, and other.